KPN Plantation (previously GAMA Plantation)

 -

-The company commits all suppliers to stop the use of paraquat by 2020, but it is not clear if this commitment has been met.
+The company commits all suppliers to stop the use of paraquat by 2020, however, it is unclear if this commitment has been met.

 -